rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Microagressions?
 1. Curmudgeon or Cheerful - Both!
 1. How to be a curmudgeon in N easy steps.
-1. Anniversary essay for Michelle - Thirty years!
 1. David Feldman.
 One of the more interesting pickups from this series.
  Imponderables - clearly an area for a liberal arts student.
 Got Michelle through med school.
 Continues to be diverse in intersts - bridge, music, Posse, more.
 I'm still not sure why he reads my musings each day.
+(He did write his own autobiographical.)
 1. Self-study - Institutional information.
 (Should Rietz be in the discussions of self studies?)
 1. Sedona - Best of breed?